contrapunctus-1/TheatreScript/README.md

   Algernon.
 [Stiffly.]
 I believe it is customary in good society to take some slight refreshment at five o'clock.
 Where have you been since last Thursday?
   ```
-  Not a fan of using periods for delimiting character names, but it's an example of an alternative.

 ## TODO
 1. Dramatis personae - differentiate between just a character name (e.g. "Captain Horster") and a description line with no character name (e.g. "Men of various conditions and occupations, a few women, and a troop of schoolboys--the audience at a public meeting.")